 No. I don’t respect it.
 And I don’t respect you, Urban Decay.
 For a company who creates products supposed to make things look pretty, you’re pretty fucking ugly.

-UPDATE: Almost exactly a month LATER, Urban Decay buckled under pressure and recinded their decison to sell in China and are again cruelty-free
+UPDATE: Almost exactly a month LATER, Urban Decay buckled under pressure and rescinded their decision to sell in China and are again cruelty free

 UPDATE 2: Urban Decay has been sold to L’Oreal, a non cruelty free makeup company, so I’m back to hating Urban Decay.